sanchit-ahuja/Hyp-graph-embedding/README.md

 ## 1. Overview

-This repository contains the codebase for MRIL, the model introduced in the paper "Orthogonal Enriching of Directed Networks" --- The 25th International Conference on Artificial Intelligence and Statistics (AISTATS 2022)
+This repository contains the codebase for MRIL, the model introduced in the paper "Orthogonal Multi-Manifold Enriching of Directed Networks" --- The 25th International Conference on Artificial Intelligence and Statistics (AISTATS 2022)